The Young Heir

 As the sun set over Rome that evening, Octavian stood on a hill again.
 He wasn’t just Caesar’s heir anymore.
 He was becoming his own kind of leader.
 And he knew there were still big challenges ahead.

 The stars began to twinkle above Rome.
 Octavian smiled, thinking about what tomorrow would bring.
-He had won his first big victory, but his journey was far from over. ⭐Clash of Titans
+He had won his first big victory, but his journey was far from over. ⭐

 Dark clouds gathered over the Mediterranean Sea.
 Octavian watched his ships bob up and down in the harbor of Actium.
 A big battle was coming.